Best Legal Intake Software for In-House Legal Teams (2026)

 Law firm intake:

-- Managing client intake forms and retainer agreements
+- Managing the client intake process, intake forms, and retainer agreements.

 In-house intake: